xiaodongzhao/gmapsplot/README.md

 # gmapsplot
-Plot Google Maps using Matplotlib
+A simple script to plot Google Maps satellite image using Matplotlib